ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 #### Interactive metadata upload
 For a small number of submissions, metadata is best entered interactively in Galaxy using the submission tool.
 Metadata fields are nested according to ENA metadata model described above.

 #### Tabular (tsv) metadata tables (Legacy)
 Four tsv files can be uploaded, one each for study, sample, experiment and run metadata.
 Example tsv files can be found [here](https://github.com/usegalaxy-eu/ena-upload-cli/tree/master/example_tables).
 Export the completed tables to tsv files and upload them using Galaxy upload tool.

+#### Select data and submit
 Next, select the human-filtered data files associated with the metadata and select the correct metadata file for each section.
-This tool accepts individual datasets, dataset collections or a paired collection - see [how to make a collection in Galaxy](https://galaxyproject.org/tutorials/collections/)
+This tool accepts individual datasets, mixed collections or paired-end collections.You can make collections for [single end](https://galaxyproject.org/tutorials/collections/#a-simple-collection-example) or [paired end datasets](https://galaxyproject.org/tutorials/collections/#a-paired-collection-example).

 Finally, fill in the Affiliation center and click on 'Execute'.
-The output of a successful submission in Galaxy are four metadata tables (Fig 6a) and a metadata 'ticket' (Fig 6b).
+The output of a successful submission in Galaxy are four metadata tables (Fig 6a) and a submission 'receipt' (Fig 6b).

-{% include important.html content="As well as submitting the data to ENA, this tool will generate a metadata 'ticket', which contains mnost of the metadata needed for consensus sequence submission explained in [section 9](https://rdm.elixir-belgium.org/covid-19/sarscov2_assembly_submission.html#9.-Submit-consensus-sequence-to-ENA)" %}
+{% include important.html content="As well as submitting the data to ENA, this tool will generate a submission 'receipt', which contains most of the metadata needed for submitting consensus sequence to ENA, explained in [section 9](https://rdm.elixir-belgium.org/covid-19/sarscov2_assembly_submission.html#9-submit-consensus-sequence-to-ENA)" %}

-{% include image.html file="succesful_reads_submission.png" alt="successful reads submission" caption="Figure 6.
+{% include image.html file="successful_reads_submission.png" alt="successful reads submission" caption="Figure 6.
 Output of the reads submission tool."%}

-succesful_reads_submission.png

 <!--As well as submitting the data to ENA, this tool will generate a metadata 'ticket', which contains the metadata needed for consensus sequence submission explained in [section 9](https://rdm.elixir-belgium.org/covid-19/sarscov2_assembly_submission.html#9.-Submit-consensus-sequence-to-ENA)-->